Weekly Camps from June 21st through August 13th 2021

 During the COVID-19 pandemic, young people have missed out on lots of social interaction, physical activity, and opportunities for free play outside of home.
-And parents are in real need of a break!
-Alder Commons and Portland Free Play are excited to co-host in-person Adventure Play Camps this summer to help meet these needs, even while we remain vigilant in support of our collective health.
+Plus parents & caretakers are in real need of a break!
+Alder Commons and Portland Free Play are excited to co-host our second year of in-person Adventure Play Camps to help meet these needs, even while we remain vigilant in support of our collective health.

-Adventure Play Camp is hosted at Alder Commons, a brand new community hub for self-directed work and play!
-Campers are outside all the time (with the exception of bathroom breaks), taking advantage of the backyard playground area and the beautiful Portland summer weather.
-Over the week, kids have the opportunity to transform the rich outdoor space into a world of their own imagination!
+Campers will be outside (almost) all the time, taking advantage of the backyard playground area and the beautiful Portland summer weather.
+Each week, kids will have the opportunity to transform the rich outdoor space into a world of their own imagination!
 This camp is best suited for ages 6-11 years old.

 Experiences at Adventure Play Camp may include: